From NYC to Africa

 ETHIOPIA

-Rotary Club of Addis Ababa (Nida Ababa – West)
+Rotary Club of Addis Ababa – West and City Visit

 Shawn presented to Rotary Club leadership sharing Swim Strong Foundation’s mission and approach to drowning prevention.